Peugeot Check Engine Light Stays On | Engine System Faulty

-Whatever the combination, you will need a code reader or a scan tool to get a better insight into the problem.
+Whatever the combination, you will need a code reader or a scan tool to understand the problem better.
 Without it, you can only guess the source of the problem.
 This hit-and-miss method might end up as a wild goose chase.

 How to Diagnose Peugeot Check Engine Light

-- Turn the ignition ON so that your dashboard illuminates, but don™t start the engine.
+- Turn the ignition ON so that your dashboard illuminates, but don™t starts the engine.